-In this regard, we believe that recent developments, such as the President's consistent support for largescale mining and his stewardship in the creation of a new Mining Law in the face of a vocal anti-mining movement provides evidence that this objective is being achieved.
+In this regard, we believe that recent developments, such as the President's consistent support for largescale mining and his stewardship in the creation of a new Mining Law in the face of a vocal minority of anti-mining proponents provides evidence that this objective is being achieved.
 This has been further validated by President Correa and his party's election victories in the April 26, 2009 national elections, and President Correa's continuing high approval ratings with the general populace, based on recent poll results.